rohrerj/scion/doc/dev/design/FABRID.rst

 ===============

-FABRID is a new extension which uses the SCION Hop-by-Hop extension which allows for incremential deployment of FABRID.
+FABRID is a new extension which uses the SCION Hop-by-Hop extension which allows for incremental deployment of FABRID.
 If a border router does not understand the FABRID Hop-by-Hop extension it will simply ignore it and hence not provide any of the FABRID functionality and forward the packet as if it is a normal SCION packet.
-Since the sending endhost should be aware of whether a certain AS supports FABRID or not, he can just set the "FABRID enabled" flag to false for the non-FABRID aware ASes which will be taken into account when computing the FABRID path validator.
+The "FABRID enabled" flag allows the sending endhost to choose for which ASes to enable path validation, but is also specifically required, for edge-cases where an AS just starts to roll out FABRID functionality to its border routers, but the sender does not yet know that this AS is FABRID aware.
+Because if a packet does not contain a HVF for this AS, the packet has to be dropped unless the sender can explicitly state that FABRID is disabled for this hop.

 Implementation
 ================

-The implementation will be implemented in the following steps:
+We plan to provide the implementation in the following steps (PRs):

 - Support in the border router to set MPLS labels to outgoing packets

 - The basic FABRID implementation as described in this design document

 - Full FABRID with path validation also at source

+- FABRID Intra-AS emulation for SCIONLab